 A third part of signs is the Interpretant, which explains what the crisis management actors makes of the sign or the sense of what's actually communicated.
-The interpretant of operational signs used in crisis management and its standardised use is at this document's core.
+The interpretant of operational signs used in crisis management and its standardized use is in the core of this document.

-Signs can take many forms and they are categorised as belonging to one of three categories, symbol, index, or symbol.
+Signs can take many forms and they are categorized as belonging to one of three categories, symbol, index, or symbol.

-- a) A Symbol physically resembles the signified (i.e., the thing being represented).
+- a) A Symbol has a physical resemblance to the signified, the thing being represented.
 A photograph is a good example as it certainly resembles whatever it depicts; - b) An Index shows evidence of what's being represented.
 A good example is using an image of flames to indicate a fire; - c) A Symbol has no resemblance between the signifier and the signified.
-The connection between them should be culturally learned.
+The connection between them must be culturally learned.
 Numbers and alphabets are good examples.
 There's nothing inherent in the number 9 to indicate what it represents.
 It must be culturally learned.

-A symbol represents products or ideas, whereas an icon represents only items that are visible or physical.
-Both symbols and icons represent other things, but an icon is a pictorial representation of the object it stands for, whereas a symbol does not resemble what it stands for.
+A symbol represents products or ideas, whereas icon represents only items that are visible or physical.
+Both symbols and icons represent other things, but icon is a pictorial representation of the object it stands for whereas a symbol does not resemble what it stands for.
 An index describes the connection between signifier and signified.
 On the other hand, one must learn what a symbol stands for, as it is not similar to what it stands for.

-Therefore, the type of signs this document focuses on are symbols used to connect signifiers and signified representing objects, resources, and procedures that are common in operational crisis management communication.
-More specifically, the signs used to communicate during crisis management operations can be considered as symbolic symbols.
-Symbols communicate by implying what they represent, and they are best used when the actions, objects, or concepts being described are well-established.
+Therefore, the type of signs this document focuses on are symbols, used to connect signifiers and signified representing objects, resources, and procedures that are common in operational crisis management communication.
+More specifically the signs used to communicate during crisis management operations can be considered as symbolic symbols.
+Symbols communicate by implying what they represent, and they are best used when the actions, objects, or concepts being represented are well-established.

-Based on the above, we refer in this document to standardised map symbology in crisis management as a mechanism for ensuring that specific information is interpretable between different organisations and countries during an emergency.
-This work is linked although it goes beyond map symbol standardisation.
+Based on the above, we refer in this document to standardized map symbology in crisis management as a mechanism for ensuring that specific information is interpretable between different organizations and countries during an emergency.
+This work is linked although it goes beyond map symbol standardization.